Developer FAQ

 How can I change my build variant?

-• Insert the CONFIG_NAME?=your-config-name environment variable to your .config file, read this section for more details.
+• Insert the CONFIG_NAME?=your-config-name environment variable to your .config file, read the config section for more details.

 How can I increase the filesystem size of my QEMU image?

-• Change the filesystem_size field of your build configuration (config/ARCH/your-config.toml) and run make image, read this section for more details.
+• Change the filesystem_size field of your build configuration (config/ARCH/your-config.toml) and run make image, read the Filesystem Size section for more details.

 How can I change the CPU architecture of my build system?

-• Insert the ARCH?=your-arch-code environment variable on your .config file and run make all, read this section for more details.
+• Insert the ARCH?=your-arch-code environment variable on your .config file and run make all, read the config section for more details.

 I only made a small change to my program.
 What's the quickest way to test it in QEMU?